-- Taking responsibility for the appropriate quality of own engineering work and make corrections as required
+- Taking responsibility for the appropriate quality of own engineering work and making corrections as required.

 You are welcome to make an appointment to talk to a teaching staff member about this programme and to have a tour of the Trades workshops.